 sexual harassment and recommend appropriate action.

-action taken.
-No complaints were pending.
+were taken.
+No complaints are pending.

 The Company has adopted a Whistle Blower Policy to provide a formal

-mechanism to the Directors and employees to report their concerns about
+mechanism to the Directors and Employees to report their concerns about

-Company''s Code of Conduct or ethics policy.
+Company''s Code of Conductor Ethics Policy.
 The Policy provides for

-adequate safeguards against victimization of employees who avail of the
+adequate safeguards against victimization of Employees who avail of the

 mechanism and also provides for direct access to the Chairman of the